 The Yellow Birch, White Birch, the Library and the Donnel V. Smith Director's Cabin are all part of the same building structure.
 The structure was lost during the fire in 1983.
 It was reconstructed and finished in 1986.
 The Birches are both open rooms with bunk beds and dressers.

-The Yellow Birch sleeps eight and the White Birch sleeps ten people.
-There are no bathroom facilities in these cabins, however the His and Hers bathrooms are just a short jig away.
+The Yellow Birch sleeps eight and the White Birch sleeps 10 people.
+There are no bathroom facilities in these cabins; however, the His and Hers bathrooms are just a short jig away.
 The His and Hers is a modern facility with two showers, three toilets, and three sinks for each gender.

 The Library has a small collection of books and a variety of old photographs.
 There are twelve chairs surrounding a large extended table perfect for small group meetings or solitude.